 The group therapy program at Mental Health Services is quickly becoming a treatment of choice for UW students.
 We offer interpersonal process groups, support groups, theme groups, and psycho-educational groups.
 Groups are co-facilitated, and most have a maximum of eight student members.
 Some groups run for one semester, and others are offered year-round.
 Students can attend an unlimited number of group sessions.

 Students may also be referred for individual therapy.
-The primary individual treatment modality is short-term.
+The primary individual treatment modality a short-term, brief and intermittent model.
 Students may be seen for weekly therapy, or up to once every 2-3 weeks.
-The maximum number of individual sessions is 10 during a 12-month period.
 Our staff members offer a rich variety of theoretical approaches to brief treatment.
 We also offer single session therapy as an option for students.

 In addition to individual counseling, students may be referred to a member of our psychiatry team for consultation and/or medication.
 Interns will receive guidance and training around making referrals to the psychiatry team.
 When medication and therapy are indicated, collaboration between counseling and psychiatry providers is required.